rails/rails/guides/source/active_record_querying.md

 Client.where("orders_count = ?
 AND locked = ?", params[:orders], false)
 ```

-In this example, the first question mark will be replaced with the value in +params[:orders]+ and the second will be replaced with the SQL representation of +false+, which depends on the adapter.
+In this example, the first question mark will be replaced with the value in `params[:orders]` and the second will be replaced with the SQL representation of `false`, which depends on the adapter.

 This code is highly preferable: